orcwg/orcwg/cyber-resilience-sig/README.md

 #### Specification on generic security requirements for open source components

-This specification is intended to addresses the requirements spelled out in [Annex I, Part I, point (2)][] but specifically targeted at the development of open source components and with a focus on the due diligence obligations of manufacturers.
-In that sence it is somewhat in between the type B horizontal standards and vertical standards and is sometimes referred to as a "broad vertical."
+This specification is intended to addresses the requirements spelled out in [Annex I, Part I, point (2)][] but specifically targeted at open source components and with a focus on the due diligence obligations of manufacturers.
 It will build on the white papers on [SBOMS][], [due diligence][], and [security attestations][] mentioned above and work closely with the [Specification on principles for cyber resilience for open source development][cyber resilience principles] mentioned above.

 This specification will provide a machine-readable way (for example through dedicated SBOM fields) for open source projects to document and transparently share factual information about which cyber security requirements defined in [Annex I, Part I, point (2)][] are relevant to the project, whether they are addressed by the project, or whether they need to be handled by the integrator.

+Where appropriate, this specification will reference and build on existing material, notably collected in the [inventory][].
+It may be broken down into separare documents or combined with the [Specification on principles for cyber resilience for open source][cyber resilience principles] detailed above to specify a "broad vertical."

 <details>
   <summary>More info</summary>